PaulCapestany/ecosystem/project-management/project-lifecycle.md

 - **Consistent** - Ensuring uniform practices across services

 This guide serves as the definitive reference for how projects are managed within the Bitiq ecosystem.

+## Initial Project Setup

+Before entering the lifecycle phases, initialize the repository with the standard documentation templates:

+1. Copy `project-management/spec-template.md` to `SPEC.md` at the repository root or in a `docs/` directory.
+2. Copy `project-management/todo-template.md` to `TODO.md` in the same location.
+3. Create a `docs/adr/` directory and copy `project-management/adr-template.md` there as the starting point for recording architecture decisions.

+These files establish the baseline project documentation used throughout the remaining phases.

 ## Project Lifecycle Overview